-Advice for prisoners
+Advice for prisoners and staff

 We also produce written materials, such as a distance learning curriculum and leaflets explaining distance learning and loans, then distribute these across the prison estate.
 We are currently developing interactive content for the virtual campus which will enable more prisoners to access information about the wide range of learning opportunities that we can fund.

 We work closely with the distance learning course suppliers in order to ensure that courses can be delivered in a prison environment, and also to help them develop new courses that will be useful to prisoners.

 When funding applications are assessed in our monthly scrutiny process, advice is often given to applicants to suggest alternative courses, for example ones that offer more widely-recognised accreditation.